 Recommended: 2 units of a single foreign language.

 Required: An audition either in person or on tape.
 (Contact the chairperson of the Department of Music for an audition appointment.)
 Recommended: A minimum of four years experience in orchestra, band, choir, and/or chorus or four years of private music instruction.
 No musical experience or music audition is required for students enrolling in the Music and Entertainment Industry major.

-In addition to meeting Bradley University and College of Education and Health Sciences requirements, students seeking admission to the nursing major as a freshman must have three units of high school mathematics and science (biology/physiology, chemistry and physics).
+In addition to meeting Bradley University and College of Education and Health Sciences requirements, students seeking admission to the nursing major as a freshman must have three units of high school mathematics and science (anatomy & physiology, biology, and chemistry are preferred).